-American Literature from the

-Colonial Era to the Civil War ENG 381 3 crs.
-3 hrs.
+American Literature from the Colonial Era to the Civil War

 This course surveys American literature from its colonial beginnings to the American Renaissance of the nineteenth century-from Ann Bradstreet and Cotton Mather to Walt Whitman and Herman Melville.
 Students learn about the cultural milieu that influenced writers, read major and representative works and sharpen their critical abilities.